- Co-director of the International Action Center

 - Former member of the Secretariat of the Workers World Party

-- Founder of the Party for Socialism and Liberation
+- Co-founder of the Party for Socialism and Liberation

-Brian Becker is a co-director of the International Action Center (IAC), a steering-committee member of International ANSWER, and a former member of the Secretariat of the Marxist-Leninist Workers World Party (WWP).
+Brian Becker is the national director of International ANSWER.
+He has been a co-director of the International Action Center (IAC), and was a member of the Secretariat of the Marxist-Leninist Workers World Party (WWP) until 2004.
 He was also a contributor to the WWP newspaper, Workers World.
 Through his association with these organizations, Becker became a prominent figure in the anti-war movement’s massive post-9/11 peace rallies.

 In 1994 Becker was a signatory to a letter drafted by the Peace for Cuba International Appeal (PCIA), a movement composed of Communist Party USA fronts and affiliates calling for increased trade and travel between the United States and Cuba.
 Other signers included such notables as Ramsey Clark, Teresa Gutierrez, Alice Walker, and Quentin Young.

 In early 2000, Becker traveled with a fellow WWP writer to North Korea to help build what he (Becker) called “a movement of genuine solidarity” with Pyongyang.
-Both were deeply impressed by “the unbreakable determination of the North Korean people to defend their socialist society against U.S. imperialism.”
+Both were deeply impressed by what Becker’s companion described as “the unbreakable determination of the North Korean people to defend their socialist society against U.S. imperialism.”

-On November 6, 2001—less than two months after the 9/11 terrorist attacks—Becker characterized America’s military retaliation against the Taliban regime in Afghanistan as “one of the great crimes and acts of terrorism” in modern history.
+During a speech he delivered in Highland, New York, on November 6, 2001—less than two months after the 9/11 terrorist attacks—Becker characterized America’s military retaliation against the Taliban regime in Afghanistan as “one of the great crimes and acts of terrorism” in modern history.
 “Let us not forget,” he said, “that September 11 was not the beginning of violence, but just one point in a long continuum of violence that is fundamentally a consequence of U.S. policies around the world.”
+Further:

-In March 2002, Becker was elected vice-chairman of the Committee of the International Liaison for Reunification and Peace in Korea, an organization that developed a public-relations campaign promoting the image of dictator Kim Jong Il and calling for the withdrawal of U.S. troops from the Korean peninsula.
+In March 2002, Becker was elected vice-chairman of the Committee of the International Liaison for Reunification and Peace in Korea, an organization that: (a) developed a public-relations campaign on behalf of dictator Kim Jong Il, and (b) called for the withdrawal of U.S. troops from the Korean peninsula.
 Becker also chaired the U.S. Troops Out of Korea Committee, a role in which he accused the United States of systematically and maliciously murdering Korean civilians in a campaign of genocide.

 Depicting the U.S. as a “rogue state,” Becker in September 2002 likened members of the Bush Administration to “drunken gunslingers who shoot up the town in a Saturday night frenzy—just because they can.”
 He ridiculed their “sneering, swaggering and threatening foreign policy”; condemned America as “the only country to have used atomic bombs against … civilian cities” in the past; and asserted that if the U.S. were to attack Iraq, it would be for the “re-conquest of a country that had earlier dared to nationalize Western oil installations.”

-Becker left the Workers World Party in 2004, when he affected a major split in the organization by grabbing much of its membership to start his own radical-Left outfit, the Party for Socialism and Liberation.
+Becker left the Workers World Party in 2004, when he affected a major split in the organization by grabbing much of its membership and co-founding member of his own radical-Left outfit, the Party for Socialism and Liberation.

-Becker has noteworthy ties to former Muslim American Society president Esam Omeish.
-Both were guest speakers at a July 2006 rally in support of Hezbollah and Hamas, where Becker argued that the U.S. supported Israel because the latter “carries out the fundamental colonial functions against not only the Palestinians but against all Arab people and against other peoples of the Middle East.”
-In 2007, when a series of seven-year-old videos showing Omeish at a rally praising Palestinians for using “the jihad … to liberate your land” were unearthed and made public, Becker stepped forward as a character witness for Omeish.
-He asserted that critics of Omeish ere nothing more than “right-wing anti-Muslim bigots.”
+Becker has had noteworthy ties to radical Islamists.
+During a July 31, 2006 interview with FOX News, for instance, he said: “Do I consider Hezbollah a terrorist organization?
+The answer is no.” That same month, Becker and then-Muslim American Society president Esam Omeish were guest speakers at a rally in support of Hezbollah and Hamas, where Becker argued that the U.S. supported Israel because the latter “carries out the fundamental colonial functions against not only the Palestinians but against all Arab people and against other peoples of the Middle East.”
+In 2007, when a series of seven-year-old videos showing Omeish at a rally praising Palestinians for using “the jihad … to liberate your land” were uncovered and made public, Becker stepped forward as a character witness for Omeish.
+He asserted that critics of Omeish were nothing more than “right-wing anti-Muslim bigots.”